shaikfiaz/CourseProjet_GettingAndCleaningData/README.md

 * Join the data frames X_train,Y_train,subject_train using "cbind" command and call it "Data.Train".
 Similarly join X_test,Y_test,subject_test data frames to "Data.Test".

 ## Join the Train and Test data
-* Combine Data.Train and Data.Test by using "rbind" command and name it as "Data.Train.Test
+* Combine Data.Train and Data.Test by using "rbind" command and name it as "Data.Train.Test"

 ## Replacing Activity numbers with activity names